Miri 'Open Air Market' (Central Market)

 In recent years critics complain that the market has gotten too dirty and the unsanitary conditions are turning off would-be goers in recent years.
 Rats were constantly a problem and cooking waste, such as waste oil are dumped into the drainage causes smells and blockages.

-This market may soon be relocated to the Miri waterfront in the near future.
+This market may soon be relocated in the near future.